 Floors including sub-floors

-Repair category 1
+1

-Notes Areas of loose flooring were noted underfoot.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Some loose and uneven flooring was detected underfoot but deemed to be consistent with the age and character of the property.

+1

-Internal joinery and kitchen fittings Repair category 2 Notes Low level internal glazing should be checked for safety glass.
-Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings, internal doors and facings etc. and future maintenance or upgrading should be anticipated.
+Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.